Jackie Robinson Ballpark: Baseball

-Daytona Beach and the stadium were the first Florida city to allow Robinson to play during the 1946 season's spring training.
+Daytona Beach and the stadium were the first Florida city to allow Jackie Robinson to play during the 1946 season's spring training.
 Robinson had been signed to play for the Triple-A Montreal Royals who held spring training in Florida with Brooklyn Dodgers.
 Both Jacksonville and Sanford locked their stadiums to the Royals and forced the cancellation of scheduled exhibition games due to local ordinances which prohibited "mixed" athletics.

 Daytona Beach permitted the game, which was played on March 17, 1946.
 This contributed to Robinson breaking Major League Baseball's color barrier the following year when he joined the Dodgers.
 The refusal by Jacksonville, previously the Dodgers' spring training home, led the team to host spring training in Daytona in 1947 and build Dodgertown in Vero Beach for the 1948 season.
 A statue of Robinson is now located at the south entrance to the ballpark.

 The ballpark was previously the home field of the Daytona Beach Islanders (1920–1924, 1936–1941, 1946–1966, 1977, 1985–1986), Daytona Beach Dodgers (1968–1973), and Daytona Beach Astros (1978–1984).
 The major league Montreal Expos conducted their spring training at the park from 1973 to 1980.

 As of the 2021 season, Jackie Robinson Ballpark is the oldest active ballpark in Minor League Baseball.

 Outside of baseball

 The stadium sustained heavy damage during Hurricane Donna in 1960.
 A $2 million historic renovation project was accelerated after Hurricane Floyd ripped off the metal roofs over the seating in 1999.
 In 2004, the ballpark suffered moderate damage during Hurricane Charley, causing several home games to be moved to Melching Field at Conrad Park in nearby DeLand.

 On October 22, 1998, the stadium was added to the United States National Register of Historic Places.
 This property is part of the Daytona Beach Multiple Property Submission, a Multiple Property Submission to the National Register.

 On May 12, 2018, the stadium hosted a concert by rapper Nelly with Bone Thugs-n-Harmony and Juvenile as the opening acts.

+In 2025, the park was named a National Commemorative Site and added to the African American Civil Rights Network.